Drex - The Digital Real: Innovation and Security in the Brazilian Financial System

 Drex Pilot: Testing the Digital Future

 The Drex Pilot is the experimental phase of this initiative, evaluating the benefits and possibilities of digital currency in a multi-asset ecosystem based on DLT technology.
-In this phase, participants, such as banks and authorized institutions, carry out simulations of digital transactions with Drex.
-End users do not yet participate directly.
+In this phase, participants, such as banks and authorized institutions, conduct digital transaction simulations with Drex.
+End users are not yet directly involved.

-The first phase, which ended in 2023, focused on testing privacy and programmability through cases such as the simultaneous settlement of federal government bonds between different institutions.
-The second phase, which began in 2024, is exploring use cases aimed at real solutions in the economy, with applications open until November 29, 2024.
+The first phase, which concluded in 2023, focused on testing privacy and programmability through cases such as the simultaneous settlement of federal government bonds between different institutions.
+The second phase, which began in 2024, is exploring use cases focused on real-world economic solutions, with registration open until November 29, 2024.

 Who Can Participate?